mortium91/langchain-assistant/README.md

 Roadmap:
-- Support more GPT models via config
+- Support more GPT models via config (gpt4all??!)
+- Voice
 - Send emails
 - Add to calendar
 - Write and store some code ideas